smartSenseSolutions/xfsc-workshop/Exercise-1/README.md

 Make sure you have an active AWS account for the setup.

-If you don't have an AWS account, and want to setup only the frontend lcoally, please follow this [Readme](https://github.com/smartSenseSolutions/xfsc-workshop/blob/main/Exercise-1/frontend_readme.md)
+If you don't have an AWS account, and want to setup only the frontend locally, please follow this [Readme](https://github.com/smartSenseSolutions/xfsc-workshop/blob/main/Exercise-1/frontend_readme.md)

 ### Domain Name 📌